Empowering & Skilling young change makers

 “The Catalyst Mentoring programme has also been really useful for me.
 At first, I found it quite nerve racking but I became much more comfortable as it went on.
 The mentoring has helped me with streamlining my goals and realising my potential.
 I have done so much in trying to get my local council to recycle since the mentoring began.”

-The programme will match the mentee with a woman working in the sustainability sector, who over a six-month period will support them to identify and address a current goal, whether it is educational, career focused, or around personal development and wellbeing.
-They will also have access to a quarterly workshop to improve understanding of the sustainability sector and how to access the educational and career opportunities available.
+It also includes a quarterly sustainability workshop to improve understanding of the sector and how to access the career opportunities available.
 In addition, the online network will give the young women the opportunity to connect, network and engage with like-minded women, to discuss ideas, build confidence, and explore opportunities.

 Traci Lewis, programme manager, said, ‘There are growing opportunities for work in sustainability.
 Nationally it is predicted that the low carbon economy will produce 2 million new jobs in the next twelve years.
 Young women need support now to fill these roles in the future.
 We do this by focusing on ways we can inspire, empower and skill them to actively pursue futures as sustainability leaders and the next generation of change-agents.’